archinarula/Bikesharing/README_Module14 Challenge.md

 Key findings and highlights of this analysis is:

-1. There are over 2.3 million bike riders for Ney York City for month of August 2019
+1. There are over 2.3 million bike riders for New York City for month of August 2019
 2. 81% users are subscribers and 19% are customers.
 3. 65% of riders are males
 4. Most activity in bike riding is seen either at 8 AM or between 5-6 PM i.e during work commuting hours